1. Home: Explore careers

 Alternative titles for this job include Water engineer, flood engineer, hydrology engineer

-Hydrologists study rainfall, rivers and other waterways to help develop sustainable ways of managing water.
+Hydrologists study rainfall, rivers and groundwater systems to help develop sustainable ways of managing water.

 Average salary (a year)